epxlp/Genetics_short_course_2016/pract3_GWAS/Exercises/README.md

 Run the script ---- This should now be running the clean GWAS

 You’ll notice at this point that the script is going to take a long time to run!
-So once you get bored waiting, hit `ctrl-c` to cancel and go to the `results/` directory where you can see the pre-made results file.
+So once you get bored waiting, hit `ctrl-c` to cancel and go to the `results/` directory where you can see the pre-made results file `bmi_clean.assoc.linear.add`.

 Now we will make some plots......